Rock Your Shape With Swimwear for Curvy Girls

 Skirt Glides Over the Hips

-Looking forwards to the summer holidays?
-I am already taking advantage of every little ray of sunshine popping through the sky to get some colour before the full summer is here.
+Looking forward to the summer holidays?
+I am already taking advantage of every little ray of sunshine popping through the sky to get some color before the full summer is here.
 Like every year, I am faced with a pile of swimsuits and bikinis that are either too big, too small, too dull, or too showy.
-So this year I am throwing away all my existing swimwear and am starting from scratch, determined to find the perfect fitting suit.
+So this year, I am throwing away all my existing swimwear and am starting from scratch, determined to find the perfect fitting suit.

 If you are planning to do the same, you should start by taking a good look in the mirror.
 This might seem obvious, but let's face it—when was the last time that you looked at yourself naked with a critical eye in a full-length mirror?

 If you have large hips and want to conceal them, try a minimiser swimsuit or a tankini that skips over your hips.
 There are also some fantastic skirts that match your bikinis.
-Look at slimming dark plain colours and bottoms that fit you snugly.
+Look at slimming dark plain colours and bottoms that fit you snugly, like the one below.

 A style between a hipster and a high waist is best for curvaceous hips.
 Avoid shorts.
 They will only make you look larger . . . even if they are black!
 Enhance your bust with frills and brighter colours to offset your wider bottom half.